danielrhammond/AppSearch-NCDevCon/README.md

 Please contact me if you find any of this helpful, have questions, recommendations, feedback, etc

+Slides from the presentation are included as Slides.pdf

 # Notes

 Base SDK 6.0, Targets 6.0, XCode 4.5 recommended